MatthiasWeier/Everything-I-Learn/Hardware/CPU/README.md

 # Essentials

 > [!CAUTION]
-> Reading this Article doesn't make you an expert about this topic
+> Reading this Article doesn't make you an expert about this topic.
-> I am just rewriting information I see on the internet with the help of ChatGPT
+> I am just rewriting information I see on the internet with the help of ChatGPT .
-> I am trying to name as many information as possible but this is not even close to everything
+> I am trying to name as many information as possible but this is not even close to everything.
 > Each Headline could deserve an own article this size.
 > I hope you will learn something new while reading this!